UniMath/agda-unimath/CODINGSTYLE.md

 One critical aspect of maintaining such a large codebase lies in efficient and strategic code structuring, and continued refactoring, into small, reusable entries.
-In line with this approach, we aim to factor out and encapsulate even the tiniest bits of reusable logic or computation in their own definitions, in what may seem like an excessive manner to some.
+In line with this approach, we aim to factor out and encapsulate even the tiniest bits of reusable logic or computation in their own definitions.

 Here are the benefits of this approach: